LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 ## Presentation of the survey data

-For this lesson, we will be using the DOAJ article sample data, available at [doaj-article-sample.csv](https://github.com/data-lessons/library-openrefine/raw/gh-pages/data/doaj-article-sample.csv).
+For this lesson, we will be using the DOAJ article sample data, available on [FigShare](https://dx.doi.org/10.6084/m9.figshare.3409471).
+Download this zip and extract it on your working directory on a meaningful location (e.g. create a folder called *data/*)

 This data set is a list of published articles.
-The dataset is stored as a *.csv*
+The dataset is stored as *.csv*
-file: each row holds information for a single article, and the columns represent:
+files: each row holds information for a single article, and the columns represent:

 | Column           | Description                        |
 |------------------|------------------------------------|